Easy Homemade Ranch Dip Recipe

 Creative Serving Ideas

-- Pretzel Dipping: Ranch and pretzels = soulmates.
+- Pretzel Dipping: Ranch and pretzels are a perfect match.

-- Baked Chicken Tenders: Use ranch as a dipping sauce or mix into breadcrumbs for extra flavor.
+- Baked Chicken Tenders: Use as a dipping sauce or mix into breadcrumbs for extra flavor.

-- Salad Dressing Base: Thin it out with a splash of milk or buttermilk and drizzle over greens.
+- Salad Dressing Base: Thin with milk or buttermilk for a creamy salad dressing.

 - Loaded Baked Potatoes: Swirl a dollop on top after baking.